How and why submitting your preprints to a PCI?

-Five good reasons to request a PCI recommendation for your preprint
+Five good reasons to submit your preprint to a PCI

 - PCI, based on preprints, is a free, innovative project.
 It does not rely on private or for-profit publishers, but on your scientific community.
 Preprints are scientifically validated and recommended free of charge.